 - I’m here to help you – using my T.A.C.O.
 Video-Marketing method!

 Anesha Collins is an award-winning Wedding Photographer & Cinematographer currently based in Orlando, Florida that also specializes in video-marketing and content creation.
 She’s the founder of LEARNWITHAC, where she empowers business owners and creative entrepreneurs with the knowledge they need to incorporate video marketing into their businesses.
-She has taught video-marketing on both local and national platforms and will also be speaking at WPPI 2019 in Las Vegas.
+She has taught video-marketing on both local and national platforms.

 One of her most remarkable moments throughout her career was creating a sneaker-promotional video for Gary Vaynerchuk.
 She also helped to build the visual presence of a company that has hosted over 435 events, with a reach of over 400,000 people and still growing.
 This company has grown an audience of over 72,000 followers on social media, has been featured on O.W.N.
 Television Network and has also hosted several worldwide tours.
 Her work has been featured in The Huffington Post, The Knot, BRIDES, MunaLuchi Bridal Magazine, the NFL, BlackBride1998, Orlando Magazine and more.
 She is also the recipient of Orlando Florida’s 2017 & 2018 Best of Weddings Award for Best Videographer & Best Photographer.